 Struggle to trace 17 passengers of Jnanenswari Express lingers on even after 13 yrs

-A man in India continues to search for his daughter who went missing in a train accident 13 years ago, along with his wife and son.
-Rajesh Kumar Bhatra has sent a letter to the Prime Minister seeking justice and attention to his case.
-The Jnaneswari Express, which the family was travelling on, derailed in May 2010, killing at least 148 passengers.
-The bodies of 17 passengers, including Bhatra's daughter, could not be identified.
-The investigation was handed over to the CBI in June 2010, but there has been no breakthrough in the case.
+Rajesh Kumar Bhatra, who lost his wife and two children in the 2010 Jnaneswari Express accident, is still searching for his missing daughter.
+Bhatra has written to the Prime Minister's Office seeking justice and an update on the case, which has yet to be solved.
+At least 148 passengers were killed when the train derailed, but the bodies of 17 passengers, including Bhatra's daughter, could not be identified.
+The investigation was handed over to the CBI in 2010, but there has been no breakthrough in the case.

 Every time 57-year-old Rajesh Kumar Bhatra crosses either the Agrasen Balika Siksha Sadan, a girl’s school at Liluah in Howrah district or the MC Kejriwal Vidyapeeth, barely a five-minute-walk from the other, reminds him of his son and daughter.